91dns/pinelog/README.md

 use pinelog::prelude::*;

 fn main() {
-    // Initialize the logger with minimum log level and no log file Pinelog::init_sync(LogLevel::INFO, None);

-    // Initialize the logger with minimum log level and a log file
+    // Initialize the logger with settings from a TOML file Pinelog::init_sync("settings.toml");
-    // Pinelog::init_sync(LogLevel::WARN, Some("logfile.log"));

     info!("This is an info message.");
     warn!("This is a warning message.");